Devilyash/Android-Projects/README.md

 # Android-Projects
-# These are projects i have builted in Android Studio.
+# These are projects i have built in Android Studio.
-*Pizza Hub was made with my team.*
+*Pizza Hub App was made for college project.*